Jacques Lauriston

 Jacques Alexandre Bernard Law, marquis de Lauriston (/fr/; 1 February 1768 – 12 June 1828) was a French soldier and diplomat of Scottish and Portuguese descent, and a general officer in the French Army during the Napoleonic Wars.
 He was born in Pondicherry in French India, where his father, Jean Law de Lauriston, was Governor-General.
 Jean Law de Lauriston was a nephew of the financier John Law.
 Jacques' mother was a member of the Carvallho family of Portuguese traders.

 Lauriston Castle, in Scotland, was inherited by John Law in 1729.
-Lauriston is one of the names inscribed under the Arc de Triomphe.
+Lauriston is one of the names inscribed on the Arc de Triomphe.